HomeGuidesMemory & learning

 Forgetting curves in practice

-Each successful reactivation pushes the forgetting curve upward and outward.
-That means better long-term retention for the same content.
-The goal is to review at the edge of forgetting: not too early, not too late.
+The target is the edge of forgetting: not too early, not too late.

 Different memory systems